Executive Vice President, Governmental and Regulatory Affairs and Public Policy, Exelon Corporation

 Dominguez joined Exelon in 2002 as Associate General Counsel, responsible for all litigation matters in the Mid-Atlantic region.
 In 2004, he was named General Counsel for PECO.
 In 2007, he was named Senior Vice President of State Regulatory and Government Affairs and General Counsel of Exelon Generation Company.
 His role expanded in 2009 to include Senior Vice President of Communications and in 2010, he was named Senior Vice President of Federal Regulatory Affairs & Public Policy for Exelon Corporation.
 In 2012, Dominguez became Senior Vice President, Governmental and Regulatory Affairs and Public Policy for Exelon Corporation, and in 2015, he assumed his current role.

 In October 2011, Dominguez co-founded the Association of Latino Energy and Environmental Professionals (LEEP), an organization focused on ensuring the Latino voice is heard in the energy and environmental industries.
 Dominguez also serves on several Boards of Directors/Councils, such as the Corporate Advisory Board for APM (a health, human services, community and economic development non-profit organization helping families in the Philadelphia metropolitan area) and the Corporate Advisory Council of Congreso de Latinos Unidos (a non-profit organization serving families in the Philadelphia metropolitan area).
 Dominguez has received several awards, including the Michael K. Smith Excellence in Service Award from the Pennsylvania Bar Association, the Adelante Award from APM and the 2012 Delaware Valley’s Most Influential Latinos Award from the Most Influential Latinos Foundation, Impacto and the Philadelphia Multicultural Affairs Congress (MAC) and 2013 Honoree of the Hispanic Bar Association of PA Legal Fund (HBALEF).

-Dominguez has an undergraduate degree, with honors, in mechanical engineering from the New Jersey Institute of Technology, which he attended on full scholarship.
-He is a graduate of Rutgers University School of Law (High Honors), where he was named a Ralph Johnson Bunche Scholar and a Dean’s Scholar.
+Dominguez has an undergraduate degree, with honors, in mechanical engineering from the New Jersey Institute of Technology.
+He is a graduate of Rutgers University School of Law (High Honors).